trabitboy/LIKO-12/Docs/tutorial/stepbystep.md

 ## step 7 : bullet collision
+WWIP
+To minimize typing, we will use "sphere collision":
+If the distance
 ## step 8: player colliding with ennemies

 ## step 9: victory condition, function pointers in _update() and _draw() !